Econometrica

 The journal’s conflict of interest appears in the 2007-2008 Editors’ Report and in the Rules and Procedures of the Econometric Society.

-Co-Editors will not handle papers of their current colleagues, their thesis advisors, their active co-authors and Ph.D. students for whom they were the main advisor; in addition, they will not handle the papers of Ph.D. students they advised even in a less central way within two years of graduation.
-Finally, Co-Editors will not have access to the referee reports or names of referees on papers written by authors with whom they have one of the conflict issues described above.
+The Editor and Co-Editors will not handle papers of their current colleagues, their thesis advisors, their active co-authors, and students for whom they were the main advisor.
+In addition, they will not handle the paper of any person they advised in a less central way if the paper is either submitted within two years of the person’s graduation or contains work from the time the person was a student.
+Finally, they will not have access to the referee reports or names of referees for papers written by authors with whom they have one of the conflict issues described in this paragraph.

 9. ACCESSIBILITY OF EDITORIAL FILES

-Under current practice, your referee report and cover letter would remain in the editorial system and future Co-Editors may have access to them for 6 years; Editors have access to them for 10 years.
+Under current practice, referee reports and cover letters remain in the editorial system and future Co-Editors may have access to them for 6 years; Editors have access to them for 10 years.
 Editors and Co-Editors treat all reports and cover letters confidentially.
 The referee names and cover letters are never shared (e.g. with authors, other referees, or Associate Editors).
 Submission and associated records (e.g. referee assignments) are also not available to Editors or Co-Editors who have a conflict of interest (e.g. same institution, recent coauthor, recent student).

 10. SHARING REFEREE REPORTS WITH OTHER JOURNALS